Internal Access

 Active Priorities

 These are the areas where work is currently happening.
-If you see something aligned with your skills and have bandwidth to support, reach out on Discord.
-Support in all areas is optional and contributor-driven.
+If you see something aligned with your skills and have bandwidth to help, reach out on Discord.

 In Progress

 Prototype development has begun at the concept level.
-Early exploration is underway, and the team is also researching ethical vendors already identified while continuing to narrow options based on cost-effectiveness, sourcing quality, and values alignment.
+Early exploration is underway and the team is researching ethical vendors and narrowing options based on cost effectiveness, sourcing quality, and values alignment.

 Social Media Presence